Appendix 2 – The Poems

 Yet you were not afraid.
 Rather, claimed my aims

-a holy sojourn.
+a sacred journey.
 When seeing god in every woman,

 their deities of wisdoms sculpted, each lesson, supple.